-Based on a review of the Nevada Division of Water Resources (NDWR) Well Log Database, no groundwater wells appear to be located on the Subject Property.
+Based on a review of the Nevada Division of Water Resources (NDWR) Well Log Database, no groundwater wells appear to be located on the Subject Property; however, a septic system permit from 1965 indicates the Subject Property received water from a well, see Section 4.3 of this report.
 No wells were observed or reported to be located on the Subject Property during the site reconnaissance.
 Groundwater flow direction at the Subject Property is estimated to be generally towards the east based on topography.
 The depth to groundwater is estimated to be approximately 20 to 40 feet below ground surface, based on a review of well logs from the surrounding area.